aswin1689/FAANG-InterviewPrep-FrontEnd/JavaScriptConcepts.md

 ## Objects
 * `Object.assign()` function from ES2015 is designed to implement this requirement.
 Native, tested and standardized solution.
 * Use `Number.isNaN` function to check for a number.
+* Object only supports one object as a key.
+If you want to use multiple keys as objects, use `Map`.

 ## Functions
 * Regular functions can be invoked in 4 ways.